Jesus: God planned marriage, not divorce

 Jesus had been in Capernaum.

 Divorce became a hot topic in the region of Galilee.
 That’s because Herod Antipas I, the ruler of Galilee, divorced his wife so he could marry his brother’s wife.
 This woman, also, divorced her husband, Philip, so she could marry Herod.
 Herod’s ex-wife fled to her father, king of a neighboring region called Nabatea.
 The outraged father declared war on Galilee.
 John the Baptist criticized this marriage because it broke Jewish law and was considered incest.
 Herod’s new wife did not like being called incestuous.
-In time, she managed to get John’s head served to her on a platter (Mark 6:14-29).
+In time, she managed to get John’s head served to her on a plate (Mark 6:14-29).

 Under Jewish law, only men could initiate a divorce.
 Some Bible experts suggest Jesus might have been referring to divorces women initiated outside the Jewish religion.
 The wife of Galilee’s ruler, Herod Agrippa I, had divorced her husband, Herod’s brother Philip, so she could marry Herod.